-OST 289Office Systems Management203Prerequisites:OST 164 and either OST 134 or OST 136Corequisites:None
+Prerequisites: OST 164 and either OST 134 or OST 136

-This course provides a capstone course for the office professional.
-Topics include administrative office procedures, imaging, communication techniques, ergonomics, and equipment utilization.
-Upon completion, students should be able to function proficiently in a changing office environment.
+This course is designed to be a capstone course for the office professional and provides a working knowledge of modern office procedures.
+Emphasis is placed on scheduling, telephone procedures, travel arrangements, event planning, office design, and ergonomics.
+Upon completion, students should be able to adapt in an office environment.